boytchev/demoduler/README.md

 | Ignored    | 29    | 43    |
 | **TOTAL**  |**496**|**519**|

-The initial plan are to support future releases either till the end of 2023, or until the difference from r147 becames too big.
+The initial plan is to support future releases either till the end of 2023, or until the difference from r147 becomes too big.